sdq-sts/airbank-test-backend/README.md

 docker-compose exec prod npx prisma db seed
 ```

+4. Go to `localhost:3000/status` and you should see a `OK` message.
+To use the graphql playground go to `localhost:3000/graphql`

-Done, your server is ready!
+*Done, your server is ready!*
 ## Database model

 The database model looks like this: